Renzo Rossellini (producer): Radio-free Kabul

-Even while serving as President of Gaumont Italy, Rossellini continues his political activism.
-In the Summer 1981 a group of French and defected East European intellectuals, comprising Bernard-Henri Lévy, Marek Halter, and Vladimir Bukovsky decides to organize a non-armed operation to oppose the Soviet occupation of Afghanistan.
-The project of the Paris based group is to help the Afghan partisans to build their radio, Radio Free Kabul, RFK.

-Rossellini is the operating arm of the RFK committee.
+While serving as President of Gaumont Italy, Rossellini continued his political activism.
+In the summer of 1981, a group of French and defected East European intellectuals consisting of Bernard-Henri Lévy, Marek Halter, and Vladimir Bukovsky decided to organize a non-armed operation to oppose the Soviet occupation of Afghanistan.
+The project of the Paris based group was to help the Afghan partisans to build their radio, Radio Free Kabul, RFK.Rossellini was the operating arm of the RFK committee.
 In August 1981, he secretly travelled to Afghanistan, bringing with him three FM transmitters and the experience gained with Radio Città Futura.
-His reference person in Afghanistan is the partisan commander Ahmad Shah Massoud.
-When Rossellini leaves Afghanistan, all Resistance groups but one have their united radio, reaching through repeaters the Afghan capital Kabul.
+His reference in Afghanistan was the partisan commander Ahmad Shah Massoud.
+When Rossellini left Afghanistan, all resistance groups but one have their united radio, reaching through repeaters the Afghan capital Kabul.
 Radio programs are in Pashto and in Dari, with a ten minutes prerecorded part in Russian.
 "The radio you have brought us is worth more than a thousand Kalashnikovs", is the comment of an anonymous partisan commander to French human rights activists.

-Radio Free Kabul remains on air for more than two years, being closed at the end of 1983 and followed by two different AM radio station.
+Radio Free Kabul remained on air for more than two years.
+It was closed at the end of 1983 and followed by two different AM radio stations.
 Nonetheless, the radio survived the fourth, fifth and sixth Soviet Panjshir offensives, with her score of wounded and killed technicians.
-One of the most popular parts of RFK programs, is a 15-minute letter box, where queries from listeners in Kabul, the resistance-held areas, and the refugee camps in Pakistan are answered.
+One of the most popular parts of RFK programs is a 15-minute letter box, where queries from listeners in Kabul, the resistance-held areas, and the refugee camps in Pakistan were answered.

 Some months after the disclosure of Rossellini's role in establishing RFK in Afghanistan, the Italian Red Brigades plan to kidnap Rossellini, for his role as one of the leaders of French multinational Gaumont.
-Germano Maccari, member of the Roman column of the Red Brigades, will years later tell to Rossellini that he followed him for two months and that the operation was canceled because the manager carried a weapon.
+Germano Maccari, member of the Roman column of the Red Brigades, told Rossellini years later that he followed him for two months and that the operation was canceled because the manager carried a weapon.